The best way to invest £100k

 The method for how you invest £100k will depend on the investment vehicle you choose.
 When it comes to stocks and shares, you might want to use a stockbroker, fund manager or robo-advisor to invest on your behalf (there’s more information about this in our guide to investing in the stock market).

 If you would prefer to know your money is safe by depositing it into a competitive rate savings account, you can compare savings accounts online.
+You can compare a wide range of savings accounts from our partner banks in the Raisin UK marketplace.
+Simply log in or register for a Raisin UK account today to get started.

 Active vs. passive investing